electron-userland/spectron/README.md

 #### browserWindow

 The `browserWindow` property is an alias for `require('electron').remote.getCurrentWindow()`.

-It provides you easy access to the current [BrowserWindow](http://electron.atom.io/docs/latest/api/browser-window/) and contains all the APIs.
+It provides you access to the current [BrowserWindow](http://electron.atom.io/docs/latest/api/browser-window/) and contains all the APIs.

-So if you wanted to check if the current window is visible you would do:
+So if you wanted to check if the current window is visible in your tests you would do:

 ```js
 app.browserWindow.isVisible().then(function (visible) {